-Ricoldo (c.1243 - 1320 A.C.) regarded the contradictions between the Gospels are dictated by the Holy Spirit, and thus not essentially contradictory.
-Since in other parts of al-Fisal Ibn Hazm explicitly states that Christians regard the Gospels as inspired, it is unlikely that he intended to suggest otherwise in the case mentioned above.
+Ricoldo (c.1243 - 1320 A.C.) regarded the contradictions between the gospels as dictated by the Holy Spirit, and thus not essentially contradictory.
+(11) Since in other parts of Al-Faisal Ibn Hazm explicitly states that Christians regard the gospels as inspired, (12) it is unlikely that he intended to suggest otherwise in the case mentioned above.

-In al-Usul wa al-Furu he clarifies this point:

-"Concerning what is in the Gospels, they assume that they are written by four (writers).
+In Al-Usul Wa Al-Furu' he clarifies this point: Concerning what is in the gospels, they assume that they are written by four (writers).
 Two of them were Apostles, Matthew and John, the others were not.
 Luke was the disciple of Peter, and Mark.
-They assume that those (Gospels) had come to them from their writers through an unbroken chain of authority.
-In their view the writers of the Gospels are infallible, higher in status than prophets".
+They assume that those (gospels) had come to them from their writers through an unbroken chain of authority.
+In their view the writers of the gospels are infallible, higher in status than prophets.
 (13)

-The Christian theory of inspiration prevailed until the early eighteenth century, but towards the close of that century men began to question many things that had previously been accepted, including the conviction of a divinely inspired corpus of sacred writings; for example in 1784 the German philosopher Leasing published a book significantly entitled "A New Hypothesis Concerning the Evangelists Considered as Purely Human Writers of History", and in harmony with Ibn Hazm's point of view concerning the Gospels.
-In this context, one point should be kept in mind: modern Biblical and historical study does not consider the Evangelists as historians or biographers in the modern sense, on the basis that the writers of the Gospels had not presented a comprehensive account or record of Jesus' life and ministry.
+The Christian theory of inspiration prevailed until the early eighteenth century, but towards the close of that century men began to question many things that had previously been accepted, including the conviction of a divinely inspired corpus of sacred writings; for example in 1784 the German philosopher Leasing published a book significantly entitled A New Hypothesis Concerning the Evangelists Considered as Purely Human Writers of History, (14) and in harmony with Ibn Hazm's point of view concerning the gospels.
+In this context, one point should be kept in mind: modern biblical and historical study does not consider the evangelists as historians or biographers in the modern sense, on the basis that the writers of the gospels did not present a comprehensive account or record of Jesus' life and ministry.

-Dibelius says of the Gospels: "They are not to be compared with biographies. either modern or ancient", (15) and Martin Khler in his book "The So-called Historical Jesus and the Historic Biblical Christ" states:

-"We do not possess any sources for a 'life of Jesus' which a historian can accept as reliable and adequate.
-I repeat: we have no sources for a biography of Jesus of Nazareth which measure up to the standards of contemporary historical science".
+Dibelius says of the gospels: "They are not to be compared with biographies, either modern or ancient", (15) and Martin Kahler in his book The So-called Historical Jesus and the Historic Biblical Christ states: "We do not possess any sources for a 'life of Jesus' which a historian can accept as reliable and adequate.
+I repeat: we have no sources for a biography of Jesus of Nazareth which measure up to the standards of contemporary historical science."
 (16)

-The Gospels are not historical books, but they were written rather to awaken faith.
-Paul Althaus sums it up: "The Gospels are not in the least like historical sources, as the historian understands the term; Evangelists are preachers".
+The gospels are not historical books, but were written rather to awaken faith.
+Paul Althaus sums it up: "The gospels are not in the least like historical sources, as the historian understands the term; the evangelists are "preachers".
 (17)

-S. J. Xavier Leon-Dufour remarks that nearly everything concerning the life of Jesus comes from the Four Gospels, but these four Books, far from providing a straightforward biography of him "seen, if read carefully to be full of contradictions".
-(18) The Evangelists paid no regard to Jesus' childhood and early life to such an extent that historians cannot now agree on the exact date of Jesus' birth.
+S. J. Xavier Leon-Dufour remarks that nearly everything concerning the life of Jesus comes from the four gospels, but these four books, far from providing a straightforward biography of him "seem, if read carefully to be full of contradictions".
+The evangelists paid no regard to Jesus' childhood and early life to such an extent that historians cannot now agree on the exact date of Jesus' birth or rather, the contradiction between Matthew 2, which necessitates that Jesus be born in 4 B.C. or earlier, and Luke 2:3, requiring a date of 6 C.E. exactly, leads to an insoluble discrepancy of 9 years.
+Most Christian writers follow Matthew, because Luke 2:2 would make Jesus too young at the beginning of his ministry implied as 28 C.E. by Luke 3:1.